nginxinc/NGINX-Demos/consul-demo/README.md

      $ ./clean-containers.sh
      ```

+1. NGINX Plus will be listening on port 80 on docker host, and you can get the IP address by running
+     ```
+     $ docker-machine ip default
+     192.168.99.100
+     ```
+     Export this IP into an environment variable HOST_IP `export HOST_IP=192.168.99.100` (used by docker-compose.yml below)

 1. To spin up the containers run:

      ```
      $ docker-compose build
      $ docker-compose up -d
      ```

-1. `docker-compose build` only needs to be run once to build the environment.
-From here you should have a bunch of containers up and running:
+     `docker-compose build` only needs to be run only once to build the environment.

+1. Execute the following two `docker exec` commands to install [jq](https://stedolan.github.io/jq/) inside consul container (This step will not be needed once this issue https://github.com/docker/compose/issues/593 is resolved)
+     ```
+     docker exec -ti consul apk update
+     docker exec -ti consul apk add jq
+     ```

+1. Now follow the steps under section 'Running the demo'

+## Running the demo

+* You should have a bunch of containers up and running now:

      ```
      $ docker-compose ps